bergheim/planet9-k8s/README.md

 Choose an instance name and [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) for the app.
-In most cases, you can use the `default` namespace.
+The default namespace is simply `default`, but we recommend you to change it to something else.

 ```shell
 export APP_INSTANCE_NAME=planet9-1